-- 1 Executive Summary - 1.1 This application is for the extension to an existing garden centre building including the extension of an existing coffee lounge, a children's play area, handling and processing area and additional canopies to provide plant protection and an enlarged retail area. - 1.2 The main issues for consideration are whether or not the development constitutes appropriate development in the Green Belt, the design and appearance of the proposal, the impact upon neighbouring amenity and highway safety. - 1.3 The benefits of the proposal are that the applicant proposes a major investment which is designed to improve the customer experience of an existing established business in the locality, helping to maintain the long term viability of the business, creating job security for existing staff and creating additional employment opportunities.
-However, the size of the extensions are considered to represent an disproportionate addition to the size of the original building which would be inappropriate development, harmful to the openness of the Green Belt.
-The extensions, in combination with the existing extensions would result in an increase of approximately 156% compared to the original building. - 1.4 The Committee is asked to resolve that planning permission is refused for the reason set out in the appendix.
+1 Executive Summary

+- 1.1 This application is for the extension to an existing garden centre building including the extension of an existing coffee lounge, a children's play area, handling and processing area and additional canopies to provide plant protection and an enlarged retail area. - 1.2 The main issues for consideration are whether or not the development constitutes appropriate development in the Green Belt, the design and appearance of the proposal, the impact upon neighbouring amenity and highway safety. - 1.3 Planning permission was previously refused in 2019 under reference number 19/00212/FUL for a similar development on the grounds of the proposal constituting inappropriate development within the Green Belt as the proposed extensions, in conjunction with the existing extensions, represented a disproportionate addition to the size of the original building (158%), with there being insufficient very special circumstances demonstrated to clearly outweigh the harm resulting from the inappropriateness of the proposed development and the significant harm upon openness of the Green Belt. - 1.4 The benefits of the proposal are that the applicant proposes a major investment which is designed to improve the customer experience of an existing established business in the locality, helping to maintain the long term viability of the business, creating job security for existing staff and creating additional employment opportunities.
+This is further emphasised by the effect of the COVID-19 pandemic and the need to improve the facilities for the future needs of the business.
+However as previous, the size of the extensions are considered to represent a disproportionate addition to the size of the original building which would be inappropriate development, harmful to the openness of the Green Belt.
+Whilst the extensions have been reduced in size and nature, in combination with the existing extensions the proposal would still result in an increase of approximately 98% compared to the original building. - 1.5 The Committee is asked to resolve that planning permission is refused for the reason set out in the appendix.